-The SBA needs a lot more information from you and the lender to back the loan.
+SBA loans differ from conventional loans in that the borrower usually has a "riskier" financial profile compared to individuals applying for a conventional loan from a bank.
+This means one thing: paperwork.
+The SBA needs a lot more information from you and the lender to guarantee the loan.
 However, by partnering with a bank or lender that has an experienced SBA department, Espinosa said the loans can be completed with minimal headaches.
-[Interested in alternative small business loans?
-Check out our best picks.]

-SBA loans are more complicated
+SBA loans are more complicated.

 As with any government-backed process, there is a long list of regulatory rules and processes that lenders must abide by.
 This discourages some lenders and creates longer funding times, especially compared to conventional lenders or alternative online lenders.

-"To get an SBA loan, the paperwork [requires providing] more documentation, … and the process to get approved … is going to be longer than some of the other small business loan products that are out there today," said Joe Camberato, co-founder and president of National Business Capital.
+"To get an SBA loan, the paperwork [requires providing] more documentation, … and the process to get approved … is going to be longer than some of the other small business loan products that are out there today," said Joe Camberato, co-founder and CEO of National Business Capital.

+Another advantage of SBA loans is they come with longer terms, which means lower monthly payments for business owners.
+Both 7(a) and 504 loans have terms that range from 10 to 25 years.
 Depending on your agreement, you could be set up with a fully amortized loan.
-This means you pay both interest and principal within every payment as the loan matures so that it's completely paid off by the end of the agreed upon term.
-Some conventional loans come with balloon payments, or a period of payments after the term required to pay off the remaining principle.
+This means you pay both interest and principal with every payment as the loan matures so it is completely paid off by the end of the agreed-upon term.
+Some conventional loans have a balloon payment stipulation, which means you're required to come up with a sizable payment when the loan matures.
 This can be crippling for some business owners.

-SBA loans are more flexible
+SBA loans are more flexible.

 If your business experiences financial hardship, or you fall behind on payments for some reason, SBA loans have some flexible options to help you stay on your feet.
 Espinosa said companies may be eligible to defer payments or provide interest-only payments.